NProfileAnalysisComputationalTool/npact/npactflask/README.md

 ## Important files:

+* `npactflask/__init__.py`: the toplevel definiton of the Flask app.
-* `settings.py` is the configuration for the website.
-Logging information is in this.
-Configures where paths for different content are.
+* `npactflask/settings.py`: hold some config for the website, especially paths for different content.

 * `npactflask/static/` holds the static images, CSS, and JS used on the website.

 * `npactflask/templates/` holds the templates that generate html on the website.
 Go here to change text on the site, rearrange blocks, or add new content.

 * `npactflask/views/` holds the code that gets run on an incoming request.

 * `bin/cleanup.py` used to clean out old uploaded files so they don't take too much space on the server.

+* `bin/npactserver` script used to launch the site

 * `npactflask/static/bower_components` - third party javascript
   libraries installed via [bower][], to be used in the final